 - To obtain Direct Acceptance at AMDA, you must submit a certificate of completion or official transcript from the ESL pathway center confirming that you have successfully completed your English language training for academic purposes.
 This will also allow you to obtain a new AMDA I-20 and successfully transfer your SEVIS record to AMDA for F-1 visa and U.S. immigration purposes.
 Once you complete this part of the process, you will be able to begin taking classes at AMDA as a full-time international student.

-- AMDA's 2-year conservatory programs require the successful completion of an "Intermediate Advanced" level of ESL training for academic purposes.
+- AMDA's 2-year AOS or Certificate programs require the successful completion of an "Intermediate Advanced" level of ESL training for academic purposes.
 AMDA's 4-year degree granting programs require the successful completion of a "High Advanced" level of ESL training for academic purposes.

 By providing any one of the following +−